yeswework/fabrica-dev-kit/README.md

  Local: http://localhost:3000
  External: http://172.17.3.50:3000
  ```
-* Make all changes in the `dev/src/` folder (see below for information about the structure).
+* Make all changes in the `dev/src/` folder (see below for information about what goes where).
-* You can escape Gulp with `Ctrl` + `C`.
+* You can escape Gulp with Ctrl + c.
 While Gulp is not running, changes to source files will not be reflected in the active theme.
-* You can also run `gulp build` to compile the current source code into the active theme folder without starting a watch.
+* You can also run `gulp build` to compile the current source code into the active theme folder without starting a watch (eg. if you've made a tiny change and want to deploy it without needing to check on development site).

 ### Deployment
 1. If you already filled in FTP details in `setup.yml` skip straight to step 3.